 With over 15 years’ experience in defending clients in both criminal prosecutions and civil litigation, I have a strong reputation in defending in corporations and individuals facing fraud allegations.
 I understand the stress and worry my clients face; therefore, I am committed to putting in the hard work and tenacious effort required to protect their best interests and secure a successful outcome.
 I have strong contacts with experts such as forensic accountants and valuers who can provide robust evidence to support your defence.
 In addition, I have excellent business acumen and can advise you on tactics which can ensure an early settlement is reached, for example, Part 36 offers.

 What is fraud?

-‘Fraud’ covers a number of different offences/causes of action, and claims in fraud are often brought together with other claims which may be easier to prove.
-Whether you are looking to bring or defend a claim, I can offer you assistance on matters involving:
+‘Fraud’ spans several different offences or causes of action.
+Claims in fraud are often brought together with other claims which may be easier to prove.
+Whether you are looking to bring or defend a claim, I can provide vigorous, persuasive legal advice and representation on matters involving:

 - Abuse of position

 - Unlawful means conspiracy

 - Dishonest assistance

 - Breach of contract